anprowh/anprowh/README.md

   - have used different modules to write scripts I need (keyboard, pyperclip, sys, os, etc)
 - 🤖 Data Science - tensorflow, scikit learn, numpy, pandas -
 I had some experience working with these modules.
 Preparing data for ANNs, doing a little of feature engineering.
 I know base principle of ANNs and some other machine learning models.
+No results I can show yet.
 - 🌐 Web programming:
   - Know and have a little experience with HTML, CSS, JavaScript
   - React.js - have written a one page site for my pathfinding algorithm demonstration